WICG/shared-storage/README.md

     *   Same as outside the worklet, except that the promise returned only resolves into `undefined` when the operation has completed.
 *   `sharedStorage.remainingBudget()`
     *   Returns a number indicating the remaining available privacy budget for `sharedStorage.selectURL()`, in bits.
+*  `sharedStorage.embedderContext()`
+    *   From inside a worklet created inside a [fenced frame](https://github.com/wicg/fenced-frame/), returns a promise that resolves to a string of contextual information, if any, that the embedder had written to the [fenced frame](https://github.com/wicg/fenced-frame/)'s [FencedFrameConfig](https://wicg.github.io/fenced-frame/#fencedframeconfig) before the [fenced frame](https://github.com/wicg/fenced-frame/)'s navigation.
+    *   If no contextual information string had been written for the given frame, returns a promise that resolves to undefined.
 *   Functions exposed by the [Private Aggregation API](https://github.com/alexmturner/private-aggregation-api), e.g. `privateAggregation.sendHistogramReport()`.
     *   These functions construct and then send an aggregatable report for the private, secure [aggregation service](https://github.com/WICG/conversion-measurement-api/blob/main/AGGREGATION_SERVICE_TEE.md).
     *   The report contents (e.g. key, value) are encrypted and sent after a delay.
 The report can only be read by the service and processed into aggregate statistics.